adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 ## AEM Analyser Maven Plugin

-A Maven plugin used by developers who develop Java components for AEMaaCS (AEM as a Cloud Service) during their local Java builds to ensure that their components work correctly when deployed.
+A Maven plugin used by developers who develop applications for AEM as a Cloud Service (AEMaaCS).
+The plugin runs the same checks locally as in the Cloud Service pipeline and ensures that the application works correctly when deployed in the cloud.

 ## Functionality

-Provide an easy way for AEMaaCS users to run analysers with their components during local builds to ensure these components will also pass the analysers at AEMaaCS deploy time and function as expected at runtime.
-Analysers are based on the Sling Feature Model Analyser framework: https://github.com/apache/sling-org-apache-sling-feature-analyser/blob/master/readme.md
+Provide an easy way for AEMaaCS developers to run analysers with their application during local builds to ensure the application code will also pass the analysers at AEMaaCS deploy time and function as expected at runtime.
+Analysers are based on the Apache Sling Feature Model Analyser framework: https://github.com/apache/sling-org-apache-sling-feature-analyser/blob/master/readme.md

 ## Installation